nickburris/Pyramid-Pirates/README.md

 # Pyramid Pirates
 Pyramid Pirates is a game that was developed with a team as part of the Dalhousie FCS Winter 2016 Game Jam

-Authors: Nick Burris, Joanna Bis, Catherine Evans, Ryan Lowe, Amelia Stead
+Authors: Nick Burris, Joanna Bistekos, Catherine Evans, Ryan Lowe, Amelia Stead